Reece Brown (footballer, born 1996): Huddersfield Town

 Amid interest from Championship clubs including Bristol City and Leeds United, Forest Green offered Brown a new contract at the end of season 2018–19.
 On 21 June 2019, he signed a three-year contract with Huddersfield Town, newly relegated from the Premier League, for an undisclosed fee.

 Having played just once for Huddersfield, in the EFL Cup, Brown signed for League One club Peterborough United on 3 January 2020 on loan until the end of the season.
 He was a regular in the starting eleven, forming a successful partnership with Jack Taylor in central midfield, until the season was ended early because of the COVID-19 pandemic.
 On 17 August, Brown rejoined Peterborough on loan until the end of the 2020–21 season.

 Brown signed for Peterborough on loan for a third time in January 2022, but made only eight league appearances (five starts) as the team were relegated.
 He was released by Huddersfield when his contract expired at the end of the season.

 Forest Green Rovers return

 Brown rejoined Forest Green Rovers, newly promoted to League One as League Two champions, when his Huddersfield contract expired.

+Following the second of back-to-back relegations, Brown was released at the end of the 2023–24 season.

+Crawley Town

+On 29 May 2025, having been without a club for the duration of the 2024–25 season, Brown joined recently relegated League Two side Crawley Town on a one-year contract.